7Eddie20/Rebuild/Basics/Foundations/Foundations_summary.md

 ## Concepts Practiced

-- [1] endl and \n serves the same task, i.e. skipping to the next line
+1. endl and \n serves the same task, i.e. skipping to the next line
+2. The semicolon (;) is a statement terminator.

 - [ ] [Key concept 2]
 - [ ] [Edge case or small insight]